>TOPICS

 Socrates‘ Daimon

-From this stimulating or stirring inspiration, however, emotions can become frightening, demonic powers.
+However, from this stimulating or stirring inspiration, emotions can become frightening, demonic forces.
 This occurs when we are not following their clues and ignore them, or when we are not exploring the source of discomfort.

 Feeling powerless